-Our wholesale property form is created as an easy to use step-by-step wizard and has four sections: Property information, Purchase information, Rehab/Rental information, and Resale information.
+Our rental property form is created as an easy-to-use, step-by-step wizard and has four sections: Property information, Purchase information, Rental information, and Resale information.
 Next, we will cover each step separately.

 2. Add or load basic property information

-In the first step of the property wizard, you can either copy an existing property, load property details from MLS®, or enter details on your own.
-In this guide, we will add details manually, but you can click on the links above to learn more about the other options.
+In the first step of the property wizard, you can either copy an existing property, load property details from MLS®, or enter property details on your own.
+In this guide, we’ll add details manually, but you can click on the links above to learn more about the other options.

 Next, add details about the property, including a report title, property type, address, and photos.
 Make sure to fill in the required fields with an orange border, such as a full address.